MKarimi21/MKarimi21/README.md

   I am an MSc in systems optimization and my skill in the field of Machine Learning engineering and Project Management & Control.
 I have recently entered AI/ML Product Management field and I am interested in working professionally in this field and growing many companies with my knowledge of product management and business intelligence and etc.
   <br>
-  I'm Skilled in Python, MS Power BI and Tableau, MS Project and Excel, and COMFAR.
+  I'm Skilled in Python, Agile Methodology, MS Power BI and Tableau, MS Project and Excel, and COMFAR.
   <br>
   And I love to learn CEH, Cryptography, Open Source Society and Sociology. 🙂